 This information is for nutrition education purposes.
 In all cases of specific medical complaints and conditions please seek the advice of a trained health professional.

-Our popular infographic looking at the differences between cane sugar, agave, sugar alcohols and rice malt syrup to name a few.
+Currently OUT OF STOCK in hard copy.
+Download the PDF version from the link.
+Our popular infographic looking at the differences between various sweeteners including cane sugar, agave, sugar alcohols and rice malt syrup.

 Infographic explaining the role of sugar in food and drink products.

-Focusing on free sugars consumption is Australia including trends over time, average intakes across age and gender groups and the main sources in the Australian diet from the ABS Australian Health Survey: Consumption of Added Sugars report.
+Currently OUT OF STOCK in hard copy.
+Download the PDF version from the link.
+Focusing on free sugars consumption in Australia including trends over time, average intakes and the main sources in the diet from the ABS Australian Health Survey: Consumption of Added Sugars report.